 There are 3 iconic luxury hotels in this area of Singapore: Raffles, Fullerton, and Marina Bay Sands.
 You can’t go wrong with any of them.

 The historic Raffles is so gorgeous that if you can swing the price tag it would be a crime not to stay here.
-You’re literally walking in the steps of history.
-Some of the western world’s most important and famous people stayed when they stopped in Singapore like Charlie Chaplin and Somerset Maugham.
+You’re walking in the steps of history.
+This is where some of the Western world’s most important and famous people (Charlie Chaplin and Somerset Maugham) stayed when they stopped in Singapore.
 The latter supposedly wrote some of his books from a room at the Raffles.

 The hotel has been recently renovated.
 It’s kept its old-world charm but also installed many modern amenities.
 There’s a swimming pool, spa, fitness center, 24-hour butler service, several restaurants, and the famous Long Bar, where the Singapore Sling was invented.